Amit Kothari

 Zapier AI vs Make.com - why both miss the point on AI automation

-The zapier ai vs make comparison everyone is searching for misses the real issue: neither platform was built for intelligent workflows, and the middleware tax will cost you more than building direct.
+The zapier ai vs make comparison misses the real issue: with 85 percent of companies missing their AI cost forecasts, neither platform was built for intelligent workflows, and the middleware tax will cost you more than building direct.

-• Both platforms charge for complexity - Task-based and operation-based pricing means sophisticated AI workflows get expensive fast, with costs jumping from basic plans to enterprise tiers
+• Both platforms charge for complexity - Task-based and operation-based pricing means complex AI workflows get expensive fast, with costs jumping from basic plans to enterprise tiers

 • Middleware adds failure points - Every automation platform sits between your systems, creating dependencies that break silently when APIs change